-Updated on April 12th, 2021 by Nikolaos Sismanis
+Updated on August 21st, 2023 by Nikolaos Sismanis

-Alkeon Capital Management is a privately owned registered investment adviser out of New York.
+Alkeon Capital Management is a privately-owned registered investment adviser out of New York.
 The company was formed in 2002 as a spin-off from CIBC Oppenheimer.

-Two key individuals govern the firm, Takis Sparaggis, President and CIO, and Alex Tahsili, who performs the Managing Director role.
+Two key individuals govern the firm: Takis Sparaggis, President and CIO, and Alex Tahsili, who performs the Managing Director role.

 Note: 13F filing performance is different than fund performance.
 See how we calculate 13F filing performance here.